 Genital warts and genital herpes

-Genital warts are bumps that can appear on your labia and other parts of your genitals.
+Genital warts are bumps that can appear on the labia and other parts of the genitals.
 They are caused by the human papillomavirus (HPV).
 The warts often go away by themselves but if they are painful or itchy, talk to your doctor about treatments, including special wart paint, freezing or laser treatment.
 These treatments will only get rid of the warts, not the HPV virus.

 Lichen sclerosus or planus